 - Flights: A full-service travel agency with access to airfares through hundreds of airline carriers to destinations all over the globe.
 Global Work & Travel specializes in offering flexible airfares to suit your specific trip.
 They can even help if you’re not joining one of their trips.

 - Travel insurance: Travel with total peace of mind.
 It’s best to be prepared when you’re entering a different country and unfamiliar territory with the slight chance that the unexpected happens.
 Don’t worry.
 Global Work & Travel always recommend that travelers are equipped with premium comprehensive travel insurance.
 And, many of the volunteer vacations and working holidays trips require travel insurance.
 Their Global Travel Insurance product is built around the trip you pick, and they ensure that you have the right coverage.

 Partnered with some of the world’s top adventure tour companies.
 This gives travelers the chance to add some unforgettable experiences on top of their Global trip and an opportunity to see the world in the best possible way.

+Now you’ve decided to volunteer abroad to work overseas.
 Once you become a Global Traveller, you’ll receive exclusive lifetime access to discounts on all future travel.
 Global Work and Travel work with the best when it comes to their 1,200+ partners around the world.
 These partners know that a Global Traveller is in the best hands possible when heading off one of their trips.
 Their strong business partnerships are also why they can continuously offer new, exciting and exclusive travel opportunities with unmatched quality.